 *Rosie*

+After a long day at work, there was nothing that I was looking forward to more than burning off some steam.
+I went into my spinning class tense & frustrated, and left an hour later on the most incredible high feeling exhausted yet accomplished & re-energized.
 In addition to spending my evenings burning calories, my money is now safe & sound.
 Mostly because I'm too tired afterwards to hit the shops.
 Who would want to try on clothes after they are all hot & sweat anyways?
 No one I hope!